amgb20/MLMI-MPhil-Thesis-MACE/README.md

 ## Homework

 - run MACE and print out the shape of all the steps
-- kahan summation --> implrmrny anf unfrtdywsnf ---> understand
+- kahan summation --> implement anf understand ---> understand
 - take the interaction and make a comparispon between fp64/32
 - get rid of linear in conv